pbrisson85/runReportsOnPrem/README.md

 #### Goals:

+- In the calcWeeksInvOnHand why am i passing in the freaking number of cols?
+Why not just assume there are 5 or 10 and let the undefined be undefined.
+Will calling the function easier, Will make the function code WAY cleaner.

 - Customer drilldown from item does not have the weekly sales yet.
 Also need to add weekly sales and weeks inventory on all reports other than the "all" program report

 - I put % of maj species into each main report but not any drilldowns.